ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 The unsatisfied-range form (e.g. `bytes */1000`) sets the size of the document, but without writing any data.
 It may be used to truncate a document (to invert an append operation), to allocate space for a document without specifying any of its contents, or to signal that an upload has ended when the previous part or request did not specify a complete-length.
 The part body MUST be empty.

-If the "last-pos" is is unknown because the upload is indeterminate length (the Content-Length of the request is not known from the start, or the upload might continue indefinitely), then the Content-Offset field must be used instead.
+If the "last-pos" is unknown because the upload is indeterminate length (the Content-Length of the request is not known from the start, or the upload might continue indefinitely), then the Content-Offset field must be used instead.

 ## The Content-Length field